MajesticUnic0rn/cheap_mlops/README.md

 5) preprocess data within dag save feature into feast
 6) batch run predict and save within feast as prediction_feature (usecase, model:sub-model relationship

+Honestly you can start putting random stuff inside like a recommendation engine